mtrk-dev/.github/profile/README.md

 ## Getting started

-This is a quick guide to getting started with mtrk.
+This is a quick tutorial to getting started with mtrk.
 It covers how to use the GUI to import and modify a sequence described in an SDL file, how to use the viewer to visualize it, and how to run the converter to generate the corresponding Pulseq file.

 ### mtrk designer